SeanGiddings/CastleEscapeGame/readme.md

   * This will create a file with the .sln extension (ex: "TestConsoleApp.sln")

 * Alternative: You can make all three of the above steps happen at once with the following command: `dotnet new sln -n TestConsoleApp -o TestConsoleApp`.
 This will create a new dotnet solution file with the name "TestConsoleApp" and will place it in a new folder also called "TestConsoleApp".
+  * -n tells dotnet to name the solution "TestConsoleApp"
+  * -o tells dotnet to put the solution file in a folder called "TestConsoleApp".

 # Creating New Projects